 We will explore the power of trust when it exists, the problems when it does not, and the pain when it is betrayed – and – discover how misread intentions or perceived failure to ‘walk the talk’ translate into unmet expectations, disappointments, broken trust, and betrayals.

-You will have the opportunity to discover not only the powerful impact trust-building behaviors have on business performance and personal relationships when practiced consistently, but also the power that healing from betrayal has on renewing the spirit of relationships and deepening our sense of selves.
+You will have the opportunity to discover the powerful impact that consistently practicing trust-building behaviors can have on business performance and personal relationships.
+We will also discuss the power that healing of betrayal can have on renewing the spirit of relationships.